 In May 2009 the Norwegian Maritime Museum and the Fram Museum signed an agreement for the Fram Museum to take over the Gjøa.
 She could at last be brought inside.
 This gives the Fram Museum the possibility of developing a more complete Norwegian polar museum and ensuring the Gjøa’s future as an historical monument.
 It will also contribute to develop the Bygdøy area as a Norwegian maritime culture centre.
 In this connection the Directorate for Cultural Heritage (Riksantikvaren) stated in a letter of 27/4 -09: “On the basis of the ship’s history, as the first through the Northwest Passage, it is of national interest that the ship be secured as a maritime monument for future generations.
 This can best be done by erecting a protective building which will prevent the deterioration that will naturally occur when a ship is exposed to alternating weather conditions, freshwater, frost and sun throughout the year”.

 In connection with the moving of Gjøa from the point at Bygdøynes to the new building, planning of a new and extensive restoration of the ship is also underway.
-Most of this will take place after the ship has been placed in its new and permanent home beside the Fram.
 After restoration the public will, for the first time, have the open opportunity to go onboard the Gjøa.

 Together with the Fram the Gjøa represents some of the most interesting events in Norway’s maritime and polar history.
 The public will now be able to fully experience these in the extended Fram Museum.

 The Gjøa’s construction and early history